JadeCong/JadeCong.github.io/contents/about/example_about.md

 layout: page
 title: Example About
 description: >
-  This is an example that how to make a about page.
+  This is an example that how to make a page-type about post.
 hide_description:
 image:
   path: